Lylio/cookie-contacts/README.md

 ### Description
 A contact management app for users to store name, address, email and phone number data.

-This app is near exact replica of an app I built first using Quarkus as the backend framework instead of Spring Boot (but still uses the same React frontend components).
+This app is near exact replica of an app I built first [built first](https://github.com/Lylio/cookie-contacts-quarkus) using Quarkus as the backend framework instead of Spring Boot (but still uses the same React frontend components).
 Two versions exist because of the difficulty I had trying to embed React into the Quarkus so they can be launched as a single application (and also deployed as such).
 With Spring Boot and React, it's fairly easy to have Spring Boot serve the React files, the app can be launched from a single terminal window, and a cloud provider